 Recent polling has shown that the vast majority of Canadians want a future without plastic pollution.
 The Canadian government made a commitment to reduce single-use plastics, and it’s critical that this commitment is fulfilled, for the sake of our oceans, for ourselves and our future.

 Canada has an opportunity to show strong global leadership in the face of the plastic disaster and join other countries in creating a plastic-free future.
-Join Oceana Canada to lend your support and sign the petition here, urging the Canadian government to fulfill its commitment to ban unnecessary single-use plastics that are choking the oceans and devastating marine life by 2021.
+Join Oceana Canada to lend your support and sign the petition here, urging the Canadian government to end the plastic disaster and work toward #ZeroPlasticWaste.